Things to do in Ankara

 Museum of Anatolian Civilizations

 The museum charts the history of Asia Minor and is housed in a lovely 15th-century restored building close to the centre of Ankara.
 Originally a market and caravanserai close to the centre of Ankara, it's the ideal place to visit for anyone intending to travel through Turkey and delve into the past.
-It is filled with fascinating collections of archaeological finds, from monolithic statues to delicate jewellery, including some from Catal Huyuk, believed to be the earliest known human social community in the world.
+It's filled with fascinating collections of archaeological finds, from monolithic statues to delicate jewellery, including some from Catal Huyuk, believed to be the earliest known human social community in the world.
 From the Palaeolithic and Neolithic, and through all the great civilisations since, this museum is like a time machine for ancient history buffs.

 Natural History Museum